tmns/movierama/README.md

 ```
 $ npm run build
 ```
-This will run `webpack` with the `--mode` option set to `production`, which optimizes the build for a production setting.
+This will run `webpack` with the `--mode` option set to `production`, which optimizes the build for a production environment.
 You can read more about this option [here](https://webpack.js.org/configuration/mode/).

 To build for development, `cd` to project root and run:
 ```
 $ npm run dev
 ```
-This will run `webpack` with the `--mode` opption set to `develdopment`.
+This will run `webpack` with the `--mode` opption set to `development`.

 ## Run
 To run the app in development, `cd` to project root and run: